 Retailers who use a traditional retail model — whether fully or in part — need to manage and constantly tweak what’s held in inventory.
 This limits your potential product assortment, including variations of popular products.

-Dropshipping overcomes these challenges.
+The best dropshipping products overcome these challenges.
 Because you’re not maintaining inventory, you can offer customers a curated and extended aisle of products to choose from, including different variations of those products, like colors.

 It’s often difficult to determine which products will sell and which will flop.
 With a traditional retail model, experimenting with your product assortment requires an investment in carrying, holding, and managing your initial inventory.
 If that inventory doesn’t sell, you might take a loss to liquidate it and free up space for other products.